FouadRaheb/Watusi-for-WhatsApp/README.md

 You will now receive notifications from your original WhatsApp and use the duplicated app with Watusi and other tweaks.

+Tips:
-You can also remove the original WhatsApp from your home screen so you only use the duplicated app.
+* You can remove the original WhatsApp from your home screen so you only use the duplicated app.

-Optionally, you can create automation from the Shortcuts app to have your duplicated app open automatically when opening the original WhatsApp (especially from notifications).
+* You can create automation from the Shortcuts app to have your duplicated app open automatically when opening the original WhatsApp (especially from notifications).
+* Turn off the notifications for the duplicated app from iOS notifications settings so you don't receive notifications when the duplicate is in the background.

-Make sure to open the original WhatsApp from time to time to keep chats in sync and backed up to iCloud.
+* Make sure to open the original WhatsApp from time to time to keep chats in sync and backed up to iCloud.

 </details>